soldatigabriele/YouBlock/readme.md

 2 - Insert the password

-3 - Restart the browser or the pc the websites are still inaccessible.
+3 - Restart the browser or the pc if the websites are still inaccessible.